Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: Self
 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 You create a spectral blade in your hand that passes through armor without resistance.
 This magic sword lasts until the spell ends.
 It counts as a simple melee weapon with which you are proficient.
 It deals 4d8 Necrotic damage on a hit and has the finesse and light properties.
-In addition, it treats all targets as unarmored (An unarmored creature’s AC is usually 10 plus its DEX modifier).
+In addition, it treats all targets as unarmored (An unarmored creature's AC is usually 10 plus its DEX modifier).
 It treats creatures with Natural Armor, Unarmored Defense, or similar traits normally.
 If you drop the weapon or throw it, it dissipates at the end of the turn.
 Thereafter, while the spell persists, you can use a bonus action to cause the sword to reappear in your hand.
 - **Classes**: Druid, Ranger
 *(Source: CS)*